 As part of a sound governance structure, Council will need to create a policy that describes how all policies and procedures of the First Nation will be created and put into practice.
 Under the FAL, only Council can approve policies and Council must keep a current list of every policy of the First Nation.
+Council can choose to delegate approving the procedures to the Chief Administrative Officer (CAO).
 Also, all policies and procedures of the First Nation must:

-- be approved by Council;

 - be in line with the FAL;

 - support good accounting practices;

 - include a list of and be made available to the people who have to follow the policy and procedures;

 - be kept up-to-date; and

-- be changed only when authorized by Council or by the senior manager.
+- be changed only when authorized by Council (for policies) or by the CAO (if Council delegates the authority for the CAO to approve procedures).